+Here is the list of soapmaking supplies and equipment that every soapmaking should have.
 We are here today to discuss soapmaking safety.
 You might be wondering if soapmaking is safe?
 We've all heard the story of the husband that drank his wife's lye mixture years back and although making your own soap from scratch is an extremely satisfying and addicting hobby, there are real dangers present.
-That's why I'm writing a list of the best safety equipment for soapmakers.
+That's why this list of the best safety equipment for soapmakers will be very helpful.
 If you are wondering about what safety equipment you need to make soap, these safety items are must-haves to help keep you safe while making your amazing soapy creations!

-Even while I'm writing this soapmaking safety article, I think back to all of the times that I made batches and batches of soap.
-I know first hand how important it is to make sure that all of the proper steps are taken to keep safety in the soap room a top priority.
-Sometimes you get used to things and then stop respecting the dangers.
-So this article is an important soap safety reminder not only to our readers but also to myself that making soap is not only a rewarding pastime, it's essential to practice good safety habits every single time you make a batch.
+Is this your first time making soap?
+Or maybe you have hundreds of batches under your belt and just now realizing how important safety is.
+It's time to keep safety in the soap room a top priority.
+Sometimes we soapmakers get used to things and then stop respecting lye.
+So this article is an important soap safety reminder to everyone who makes soap with lye that it's essential to practice good safety habits every single time you make a batch.

 Always protect your eyes while making soap.
 Every.
 Single.
 Time.
-And even as I write this, there have been times where I poured the raw soap into molds without wearing proper protective eyewear.
-Let's declare together that from this moment on we will ALWAYS protect our eyes and keep our safety eyewear on from the beginning until the end of the soapmaking session.
+Always protect your eyes and keep safety eye wear on from the beginning until the end of the soapmaking session.
 Getting a splash of lye water or fresh soap in your eye can cause blindness.
-Let us always remember that.
+Always remember that.

 What are the best safety glasses for making soap at home?

 Safety glasses that wrap around your head and have a safety strap at the back are best.
 Then they won't fall off when you are looking down while stirring your soap.
-These are my top pick because they have the safety strap that I mentioned and also fit tight against the face which is super important.
-These also have ventilation channels to allow breathability so that they won't fog up because who wants to try to look through foggy glasses!
+These are a great pick because they have the safety strap that we mentioned and also fit tight against the face which is super important.
+These also have ventilation channels to allow breathability so that they won't fog up because who wants to try to look through foggy glasses.

 A full-face mask with a respirator will offer you the best face and lung protection out there when you are working with lye.
 It also covers your eyes so you don't need to wear goggles with it, and the air is filtered.
 Now, if you are working in an environment where you have lots of good airflow and circulation, an open window might be all that you need (paired with safety goggles).
 But if you are in an enclosed space, making large batches, working with lye on a daily basis, or need protection for your employees, you might want to give this mask a look to see if it's right for you.
 Most of us soapmakers know what lye smells like and how it feels when you are stirring it and breath it in.
 Not good.
-And I'm not sure how soapmaking affects our lungs when we are baking batches year after year.
+And we should always pay attention to how soapmaking could affect our lungs when we are baking batches year after year.

 When looking for a full face for soap making, you are looking for one that protects from fumes, as well as one that feels comfortable on your face.
 A respirator mask that has an organic vapor respirator with organic filters is best.
 Also, the proper full face mask will have an N95 or N95 equivalent rating, which means that it will block at least 95% of small particles; small meaning around the size of 0.3 microns.